 The national NHS immunisation programme is highly successful in reducing the incidence of serious and sometimes life-threatening diseases such as pneumococcal and meningococcal infections, whooping cough, diphtheria, and measles.
 It remains important to maintain the best possible vaccine uptake to prevent a resurgence of these infections.
 This will also prevent increasing further the numbers of patients requiring health services, as well as outbreaks of vaccine-preventable diseases, and allow the NHS to provide important protection to children and other vulnerable groups.

-This Guidelines summary provides the key points for primary care.
+This Guidelines for Nurses summary provides the key points for primary care.
 Please refer to the full guideline for the complete set of recommendations.

 View this summary online at guidelines.co.uk/455521.article